jwstegemann/fritz2-docs/HttpCalls.md

 and use our [repositories API](Repositories.html).

-You can easily setup your local webpack-server to proxy services (avoid CORS, etc.) when developing locally in your `build.gradle.kts`:
+You can easily set up your local webpack-server to proxy services (avoid CORS, etc.) when developing locally in your `build.gradle.kts`:
 ```kotlin
 kotlin {
     js(IR) {